seeebiii/projen-test/README.md

 ### Optional

-- Optional: AWS Account (for verification)
+- AWS Account (for verification)
-- Optional: Java + Maven (for local packaging & verification)
+- Java + Maven (for local packaging & verification)
-- Optional: Python (for local packaging & verification)
+- Python (for local packaging & verification)

 ## Steps For Creating a New CDK Construct Using projen